Sustainability — LEED

-The United States Green Building Council has recognized the energy and environmental benefits of buildings connected within district energy systems and utilizing combined heat and power.
-Beginning with LEED for New Construction version 2.2, project buildings can earn as many as four additional points in Energy Atmosphere Credit 1 by outlining their connection to a district energy system like the one operated by UT Utilities & Energy Management.
+The United States Green Building Council (USGBC) has recognized the energy and environmental benefits of buildings connected to district energy systems and utilizing combined heat and power.
+Beginning with LEED for New Construction version 2.2 and continuing through LEED 2009, project buildings can earn additional points in Energy Atmosphere Credit 1 by outlining their connection to a district energy system like the one operated by Utilities and Energy Management (UEM).

-All of the documents on this page are updated as required by LEED projects.
-If more current information or additional information is needed, contact Ryan Reid of Utilities & Energy Management.
+The required additional submittal documents are available on this page and are updated as required by LEED projects.
+If more current information or additional information is needed, contact Ryan Thompson.

 EAp3 - Fundamental Refrigerant Management